../ | ||

 MuntsOS Application Notes 3 and 15 contain more detailed instructions about how to install a MuntsOS Thin Server.Prebuilt MuntsOS Thin Servers are at available at:

 The Orange Pi Zero 2W is a small Linux microcomputer with a form factor very similiar to the Raspberry Pi Zero 2 W, making it ideal for embedded system projects.
-It has a 1500 MHz Allwinner H618 Cortex-A53 quad-core CPU and comes with 1 to 4 GB of RAM and on-board Bluetooth and WiFi radios.
+It has a 1500 MHz Allwinner H618 ARMv8 Cortex-A53 quad-core CPU and comes with 1 to 4 GB of RAM and on-board Bluetooth and WiFi radios.
 It is available for sale on Amazon for $21.99 (1 GB RAM) to $33.99 (4 GB RAM).
+See Application Note #20 for more information.

 The much larger RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
-Unfortunately, the manufacturer kernel source tree has not been maintained regularly and is currently at 6.1.31.
+Unfortunately, the manufacturer kernel source repository has not been maintained and is currently frozen at 6.1.31.

 You will need to edit /boot/config.txt to enable USB Gadget mode.
-Change the OPTIONS word to 0x132C for a USB HID gadget, 0x032E for a USB Ethernet gadget, or 0x03AC for a USB serial port gadget.
+Change the OPTIONS word to 0x172C for a USB HID gadget, 0x072E for a USB Ethernet gadget, or 0x03AC for a USB serial port gadget.
 See Application Note #10 for more information about the OPTIONS word.

 The Raspberry Pi is a family of low cost Linux microcomputers selling for USD $15 to $80, depending on model.
 There have been five generations of Raspberry Pi microcomputers, each using a successively more sophisticated Broadcom ARM core CPU.
 The first two generations (32-bit ARMv6 Raspberry Pi 1 and 32-bit ARMv7 Raspberry Pi 2) are now obsolete.